SubhashPatibandla/Kubernetes-Learning/Demo for Round robin method.md

 We’ll run two replicas of a tiny web server that returns its pod name.
 That way you can see round-robin working.

+-->Before copying the below yaml code, makesure you're in edit mode of this github file, so that you can understand the proper format of YAML.

 deployment.yaml:

 apiVersion: apps/v1